Welcome

 Experimentation and research drive my approach.
 Using digital tools, I generate, dissect, and reassemble video to challenge viewers' perceptions, aiming to provoke thought, discussion, and action.
 I share my findings through publications, conferences, interviews, screenings, and exhibitions, reaching a broad public community via social media and active engagement with the artistic community.

-Philosophically, my use of AI raises questions about prediction and the ethical implications of neural networks in our lives, suggesting that AI’s 'brain' can offer insights into human cognition and perception.
-Socially and politically, by reworking media footage, my art reflects on how information is presented and consumed in the digital age, highlighting distortions often hidden in plain sight.
+Philosophically, my use of AI raises questions about predictions and the implications of neural networks in our lives, considering big datasets holding massive mounts of cultural history.
+I'm curious about the new findings that can be discovered using AI, in the form of new audio-visual moving images.
+Those new forms are suggesting that AI’s 'brain' can offer insights into human cognition beyond what was possible until now.
+Socially and politically, by reworking media footage, my art reflects on how information is presented and consumed in the digital age, highlighting distortions often hidden in plain sight, in order to understand, inspire and expand human perception.